wics-uw/website/content/pages/constitution.md

     1. To chair the Systems Committee (&ldquo;wics-sys&rdquo;);

+    2. To manage Systems Committee volunteers;

-    2. To serve as the authority on matters regarding usage of computer systems;
+    3. To serve as the authority on matters regarding usage of computer systems;

-    3. To maintain access control lists for the committee's computing resources, including office terminals and servers;
+    4. To maintain access control lists for the committee's computing resources, including office terminals and servers;

-    4. To maintain and enforce the Machine Usage Agreement, dictating acceptable use of the committee's computing resources.
+    5. To maintain and enforce the Machine Usage Agreement, dictating acceptable use of the committee's computing resources.

 7. The duties of the Big CSters Director are: